 Disempowerment in Injury Treatment and Recovery

-So last week I touched about Injury Shaming in the music field, as specifically related to employment, education, festivals, etc. However, I did want to discuss some of the other issues related to injury treatment and recovery, as pertaining to musicians.
+So I’ve previous discussed Injury Shaming in the music field, as specifically related to employment, education, festivals, etc. However, I did want to discuss some of the other issues related to injury treatment and recovery, as pertaining to musicians.
 First, let's look at some of the problems with seeing medical professionals about a musical issue.

 "Overuse of the muscles causes cells to break down, releasing waste products, which produces pain and inflammation.
 Cleanup crews in the form of white blood cells, known as macrophages, carry away the cellular debris.
 If you take anti-inflammatory drugs, the natural inflammation process is disrupted and instead of being cleansed away in the bloodstream, the trash settles into scar tissue."
 (Emil Pascarelli, Repetitive Strain Injury for Computer Users, New York: Wiley, 1994)

-3. Many homeopathic treatments are not covered by insurance- acupuncture, chiropracter, rolfing, etc. For a musician in a professional orchestra with a good salary, that might be ok, but for a freelancer or someone with a lower salary, paying $140 for one session is prohibitive.
+3. Many homeopathic and alternative treatments are not covered by insurance- acupuncture, chiropracter, rolfing, etc. For a musician in a professional orchestra with a good salary, that might be ok, but for a freelancer or someone with a lower salary, paying $140 for one session is prohibitive.
 I had a rolfing session (structural integration) which was amazing, and really changed how I felt in my muscles and soft tissues, but it was really expensive and I can't justify going again for a long time.
-I would love to see more professionals offer their services at a discounted rate for people who could benefit from their services but can't afford it.
+I would love to see more professionals offer their services at a discounted or sliding rate for people who could benefit from their services but can't afford it.
 I know there are quite a few great community acupuncture clinics in the US-what about sliding scale rates for other modalities?
 Yoga, pilates, and gyms can be outrageously (!) expensive, and I know that also turns people off too.
-In my fantasy land, orchestras, schools, and arts organizations would make health a priority for their employees/students.
+In my fantasy land, orchestras, schools, and arts organizations would make health a priority for their employees/students by supporting these resources, rather than expecting students to pay out of pocket.

-4. Many musician injuries are chronic, i.e. they never really go away.
+4. Many musician injuries are chronic.
 A musician might stop playing for a bit, and feel ok, and then 6 months later, the pain comes back.
 We need to both look at our own actions and how we're contributing to our own pain, but we also need medical professionals who are interested in creating long term change, not just a treatment of symptoms.
 It's a combination of taking responsibility for one's own health, combined with assistance from homeopathic and allopathic folks interested in changing the problem, not the symptoms.